saisenberg/saisenberg.github.io/_posts/2018-11-03-lyrics-classifier.md

 To prepare each genre corpus for predictive modeling, I brought the scraped lyrics into Python and performed the following steps:

 * **Remove misclassified artists**: Some artists – particularly country and soul musicians – do not yet have their lyrics listed on *Genius*.
 Consequently, the function will erroneously return lyrics from the first-listed artist in the search results, whether or not that artist actually exists within the appropriate genre.
-Nearly 75 Tyler, The Creator songs, for instance, mistakenly appeared in the dataset of country songs, and had to be manually removed.
+Nearly 75 Tyler, The Creator songs, for instance, mistakenly appeared in the dataset of country songs and had to be manually removed.
 * **Remove dual-genre artists**: I found that the model was being confused by a few specific artists who, while initially classified as pop, could just as easily be classified as another genre.
-Chris Brown, for instance, really fits as a pop, rap, and soul artist, and Shania Twain is just as much a pop artist as she is a country singer.
+Chris Brown, for instance, could fit as a pop, rap, and soul artist, and Shania Twain is just as much a pop artist as she is a country singer.
 *	**Clean all text**: This includes (a) removing everything between hard brackets, such as “[Verse 1]”; (b) changing certain types of slang, such as “walkin’” to “walking”; (c) removing all shorthand for repetition of a certain line, such as “x4”; (d) standardizing different forms of apostrophe; (e) elongating all contractions; and (f) removing all new lines (“\n”) and punctuation.
 * **Stem words**: Stemming words refers to transforming every word to its base form.
 This way, there will be no distinction between the words “operation” and “operative”, since both will be converted to “oper”.
 * **Combine metal & rock**: I found there not to be enough of a distinction between metal and rock lyrics to justify splitting the two.
 All models performed the best after having combined the genres into one category.